 Our OSM program is considered to be one of the elite programs in the world, with faculty widely recognized for their research and teaching reputation.
 Students are exposed to a variety of empirical and analytical research methods that provide them with the right set of skills to undertake rigorous research work in their areas of interest.

-This is a great time to be a doctoral student in the OSM PhD program in the Supply Chain Management Department at Michigan State University is one of the best places to do your doctorate and we are looking forward to receiving your application to our program.
+This is an exciting time to be a doctoral student in the OSM PhD program in the Supply Chain Management Department at Michigan State University.
+Michigan State University is one of the best places to do your doctorate and we are looking forward to receiving your application to our program.

 Students are admitted to the doctoral program only for a fall semester start and on a full-time basis.
 Find out more about admission criteria and the application process.Learn More